Frequently Asked Questions (FAQs)

-There are two levels of security: a User Name and a Password.
+There are multiple levels of security.
+The most common is a User Name and Password.

 The User Name is a 20 character name and the Password is a 12 character password.
 Both are case sensitive.
 If someone attempts to connect to your Adapter and doesn't have the correct User Name or Password in their BlueFire App, the App will reject the connection.